-1952 was the year that serialism — an advanced technique spearheaded by the avant-garde teachings of the Darmstadt School — began to take off.
-Modernism had now become a controversial, mathematical formula based on tone rows and theory.
-Though there would be far better serialist music to come later in the decade, 1952 offered a vivid look into classical music’s left-field.
+1952 was the year that serialism — an experimental technique spearheaded by the avant-garde teachings of the Darmstadt School — began to take shape.
+High modernism was now broken down into a mathematical formula based on tone rows and chromatic theory.
+Though there would be far better serialist music to come later in the decade, 1952 offered a vivid look into classical music’s extreme far-left philosophy.

 Artist: John Cage

 The funniest musical joke ever composed.
-If you don’t quite understand it, watch a live performance.
-With this “composition,” John Cage essentially resolves postmodernism before it has even started — the be-all and end-all minimalist point-of-no-return.
+If you don’t quite understand it, simply watch a live performance.
+With this “composition,” John Cage essentially resolves postmodernism before it has even begun — the be-all, end-all minimalist point-of-no-return.

 Anything can be music.
 Even nothing.
 For 4 minutes 33 seconds, at least.